rehanawan/exercise2/README.md

 # Exercise 2: Make Todo List Great Again!
 Howdy, guys!
-In this task you are challenged to used some _redux_ knowledge you have.
+In this task you are challenged to used some _redux_ knowledge you have gained so far.
 I suggest you to go through the basic parts of _redux_ way of doing things, what are actions actions and what happens when you dispatch them, what are reducers and how to connect _redux_ store to your project.

 The project that we used to work on is broken into pieces again, however I scattered some comments in the every code so pay attention 👀